-It is a condition for a non-resident who is selling real estate in Whistler to first obtain a Clearance Certificate from the Canada Customs and Revenue Agency.
+It is a condition for a non-resident who is selling real estate in Whistler to first obtain a Clearance Certificate from the Canada Customs and Revenue Agency (CCRA).
 The normal wait for a Clearance Certificate is approximately six to eight weeks.
 Prior to the Canada Customs and Revenue Agency issuing a Clearance Certificate they will want to collect any tax payable with respect to your property purchase and sale in Whistler.
 This will include any tax payable on the rental income from the property which has not already been remitted, as well as tax on the capital gain experienced on the property and if applicable, recapture of capital cost allowance.

 In calculating the capital gain on the Whistler property the CCRA allows the following to be added to the purchase price to determine the adjusted cost base: